mzurzolo/STBS/Python/Projects/scripts/template/README.md

 - Navigate to the project directory: `cd ~/STBS/Python/Projects`
 - Run the Project Setup Script: `./scripts/generate_project.sh`
 - Follow the prompts
+  - You should not need to change the project path.
+Give the project a name, hit `Enter`, then hit `y`, and `Enter` again.

 ## Files: